ansible/ansible/CONTRIBUTING.md

 Reporting A Bug
 ---------------

-Ansible practices responsible disclosure - if this is a security related bug, email security@ansible.com instead of filing a ticket or posting to the Google Group and you will recieve a prompt response.
+Ansible practices responsible disclosure - if this is a security related bug, email security@ansible.com instead of filing a ticket or posting to the Google Group and you will receive a prompt response.

 Bugs should be reported to [github.com/ansible/ansible](http://github.com/ansible/ansible) after signing up for a free github account.
 Before reporting a bug, please use the bug/issue search